shreyasvengurlekar/sample-product-website/README.md

 ## Personalization

-This project can be easily personalized.
-The product data is stored in the `script.js` file, which can be modified to feature different products.
-The styling can be customized by editing the `styles.css` file.
+This project is designed to be easily customizable.
+Here’s how you can make it your own:

+### 1. Update Product Data

+All product information is located in the `products` array at the top of the `script.js` file.
+You can modify this array to add, remove, or edit products.
+Each product object has the following properties:

+-   `id`: A unique identifier for the product.
+-   `name`: The name of the product.
+-   `description`: A brief description of the product.
+-   `price`: The price of the product.
+-   `image`: The path to the product image.
+-   `colors`: An array of color options for the product.
+-   `type`: The type of product (e.g., 'headphones', 'earbuds').

+### 2. Customize Styling

+The website's appearance can be customized by editing the `styles.css` file.
+You can change the color scheme, fonts, and layout to match your brand.
+The primary color is defined by the hex code `#6c63ff`, which can be found and replaced throughout the file.

+### 3. Change Branding

+To change the branding, you will need to update the following:

+-   **Logo:** The logo text can be changed in the `<header>` section of the `index.html` file.
+-   **Images:** Replace the images in the `images` directory with your own product images.
+-   **Content:** Update the text content in the `index.html` file to reflect your brand's messaging.

 ## Contact